-If the roles are separated, we talk of an open network model.
-In an open network the infrastructure is available to all market participants at equal conditions.
+If the roles are separated, we talk of a wholesale-only network model.
+In a wholesale-only network the infrastructure is available to all market participants at equal conditions.
 This can take different forms, depending on whether the network owner operates at PIP level alone, or also at the NP level.
 If the network owner is only involved at the PIP level, the network owner decides either to leave the higher layers to market players (competition in the market) or to contract the NP role to one market actor for a given time period (competition for the market), with the task of providing end-user connectivity to competing service providers.

-Consequently, three open network business models can be identified:
+Consequently, three variations of the wholesale-only business models can be identified:

 In such a model, the broadband network is open at the passive layer and competing operators like integrated network and service providers or open-access network providers selling connectivity to service providers get access to the end users directly through physical connections.